Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Sparse LDL Factorization

 To compute the LDL factorization of the above saddle-point system while preserving treewidth, we can leverage the Schilders factorization approach to the constraint-complemented partial LDL factorization.
-However, performing complementation of $B$ naively, may result in elimination of an edge adjacent to a vertex that is connected to all other vertices, and in doing so we may create a dense graph and ruin the tree decomposition.
-To circumvent this, as in Algorithm~\ref{alg:ldl-nsp}, we may compute the LU factorization up front to identify a set of edge complementations, and any linearly dependent rows in $B$.
-Further, rather then compute the Schur complement, we may delay edge eliminations until any vertices lower in the tree are eliminated first.
+However, performing complementation of $B$ naively may result in eliminating an edge adjacent to a vertex that is connected to all other vertices, and in doing so we may create a dense graph and ruin the tree decomposition.
+To circumvent this, as in Algorithm~\ref{alg:ldl-nsp}, we may compute the LU factorization up front to identify a set of edge eliminations, and any linearly dependent rows in $B$.
+Further, rather than compute the Schur complement explicitly, we may delay edge eliminations until vertices lower in the tree are eliminated first.

-However, delaying edge complementations creates other issues.
-Until we perform $\rank(B)$ edge complementations associated with rows of $B$, other edge complementations from different parts of the tree will in general effect $B$ (the rows of $L$ associated with $B$) and create connections between vertices that previously did not share a bag.
-This second challenge is resolved by use of peeling, which allows elimination (peeling) of linearly dependent rows of $B$ up-front, ensuring the number of delayed edge complementations at any vertex in the tree is at most $\tau$.
+However, delaying edge eliminations creates other issues.
+Until we perform $\rank(B)$ edge eliminations associated with rows of $B$, other edge eliminations from different parts of the tree will in general affect $B$ (the rows of $L$ associated with $B$) and create connections between vertices that previously did not share a bag.
+This second challenge is resolved by use of peeling, which allows elimination (peeling) of linearly dependent rows of $B$ up-front, ensuring the number of delayed edge eliminations at any vertex in the tree is at most $\tau$.
 Example~\ref{ex:peel2} illustrates what could potentially go wrong if we do not peel linearly dependent rows. \begin{example} Given a graph $G$ with adjacency matrix $A= $, where $A_{11}$ and $A_{21}$ are square and full rank, consider the matrix,

 Clearly, $B$ is the adjacency matrix of a graph with at most double the treewidth of $G$.
 We could peel rows/columns of $B$ to reduce it to $A$.
 If we instead simply factorize $A=LDL^H$, with $A_{11}=L_{11}D_1L_{11}^H$, the full $L$ factor of $B$ will have an off-diagonal block equal to $L_{11}^{-H}D_1^{-1}$, the upper-triangular part of which is in general dense. \end{example}